nrfconnect/sdk-nrf/include/date_time.rst

 .. note::

    The first date-time update cycle (after boot) does not occur until the time set by the :option:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` has elapsed.
-   It is recommended to call the :c:func:`date_time_update` function after the device has connected to LTE, to get the initial date-time information.
+   It is recommended to call the :c:func:`date_time_update_async` function after the device has connected to LTE, to get the initial date-time information.

 Configuration
 *************